Jzhyang1/Monomer/UML1.md

 	/+ compileSize() CompileSize/
 }

-note for Node "getVariableKey will default to null. interpretVariable and compileMemory will default to error.
-compileMemory is the location of a variable while compileValue can also specify calculations, constant value or register location"
+note for Node "getVariableKey will default to null. interpretVariable and compileMemory will default to error. compileMemory is the location of a variable while compileValue can also specify calculations, constant value or register location"

-class ModuleNode {
+class ModuleNode{
 	-exports: Map<String,VariableKey>
 }
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3NTUxMzkzN119
+eyJoaXN0b3J5IjpbMTI2OTk5ODk0OV19
 -->